-Anahi was the daughter of a guarani tribe chief in Latin America.
+Anahi was the daughter of a Guarani tribe chief in Latin America.
 When they were attacked by another tribe, Anahi was taken hostage, tied to a tree and burned.
-Legends say that where the ashes fell, red flowers grew.
+Legends say that where the ashes blew, red flowers grew.

 Similarly to our name, our hotel was inspired by centuries of Latin American and Ecuadorian culture and history.
 Derived from a traditional colonial style home, Anahi Boutique Hotel provides the perfect combination of history, luxury, and style.
 Each of our rooms were thoughtfully designed using a different theme to give guests a unique and unforgettable experience in Quito.
-Enjoy wonderful amenities including a restaurant, bar, terrace, business center, and spa.
+Enjoy wonderful amenities including a restaurant, bar, terrace, and business center.

 The colonial home which is now the Anahi Boutique Hotel is built in the residential aristocrat neighborhood of La Mariscal

 Renovations start on the colonial home always keeping the antique chimney intact.

 Anahi Boutique Hotel opens its doors to its first guests.